-MGT 6201 Organizational Behavior
+MGT 6201 Organizational Behavior 2

-This course combines theory and practice to provide a better understanding individuals, teams and organizations function.
+Thiscoursecombinestheoryandpracticetoprovideabetterunderstanding individuals, teams and organizations function.
 Particular emphasis is placed on the role of leaders in organizations.

-MGT 6311 Alliance Management
+MGT 6311 Alliance Management 3 SCH

 This course is an advanced reflection on the use of strategic alliances to boost the profitability and/or efficiency of organizations.
 Topics covered include the motives for alliances, case studies of alliances.
 Key business issues related to alliance management are discussed: integrating different systems and culture, human resource management, planning and control for alliances, etc.